STEP at Lane for SNAP Recipients

 Is STEP at Lane right for me?

-Are you interested in career and academic coaching to help you meet your goals?
+- Are you interested in career coaching to help you meet your educational and employment

-*If you answered yes to all these questions STEP at Lane may be right for you.
+If you answered YES to the questions above, then STEP may be right for you!

 How do I enroll in STEP at Lane?